-The tentative ‘Still Clean’ opens the record, with Allison’s gentle, clear voice lamenting the bittersweet pain of drowning in the water, after a lover has washed her from his “bloody teeth”.
+The tentative ‘Still Clean’ opens the record, with her gentle, clear voice lamenting the bittersweet pain of drowning in the water after a lover has washed her from his “bloody teeth.”
 Second track ‘Cool’ – which Allison says “comes from a place of insecurity and idealization” – is polished and uplifting in its delivery.
-She has a gift for exploring frustration and insecurity through laid-back vocals and melodic guitar.
+She has a gift for transforming frustration and insecurity into upbeat gems through her laid-back vocals and melodic guitar riffs.

 ‘Your Dog’ is another sublime example of this.
-Her frank admission of “I don’t wanna be your fucking dog” is a cathartic, emotional uprising against neglect, that seethes and soothes in equal parts.
-On ‘Flaw’, Soccer Mommy documents a loss of romantic faith, but she finds a quiet confidence again on following track ‘Blossom (Wasting All My Time)’.
-The song’s content will strike a painfully familiar chord to those carefully breaking out of their caged heart, taking tentative steps towards a new love.
+Her frank admission of “I don’t wanna be your fucking dog” is a cathartic, emotional uprising against neglect that seethes and soothes in equal measure.
+On ‘Flaw’, Allison documents a loss of romantic faith, but she finds a quiet confidence again on following track ‘Blossom (Wasting All My Time)’.
+The song’s content will strike a painfully familiar chord with those carefully breaking out of their caged heart, taking tentative steps towards a new love.

-Much like ‘Cool’, ‘Last Girl’ is an upbeat take on insecurity, and a wish to have the “everything” the other girls seem to have.
-‘Skin’ is a smoldering assertion of lust: “Back in the alleyway behind your Father’s home, I’m clawing at your skin, trying to feel your bones”.
-Her urgency is palpable here, but so is her fear on following track ‘Scorpio Rising’.
-The hopeful opening lyrics are unraveled by Allison’s poignant image of being overlooked: “She’s lovely and sweet like coca cola, I watch from my drink as you look her over”.
+Much like ‘Cool’, ‘Last Girl’ is an upbeat take on insecurity and a wish to have the “everything” that other girls seem to have.
+‘Skin’ is a smoldering assertion of lust – “Back in the alleyway behind your Father’s home / I’m clawing at your skin, trying to feel your bones” – Allison’s urgency is palpable here, but so is her fear on following track ‘Scorpio Rising’.
+The hopeful opening lyrics are unraveled by her poignant image of being overlooked – “She’s lovely and sweet like coca cola / I watch from my drink as you look her over”.
 Her loves are unsustainable sugar rushes, but she longs for longevity and sincerity.

-‘Interlude’ brings some brief respite from Soccer Mommy’s exquisite negativity.
-It’s a reverb-strewn instrumental that leads in to closing track ‘Wildflowers’; exploring the depths of her “grey and shriveled” heart.
-Even when she sings of her emotional fragility on Clean, Soccer Mommy’s skewed self perception is raw, honest, and remarkably strong.
-Definitely invest if you like confessional, beautifully modest indie music.
+‘Interlude’ brings some brief respite from Allison’s exquisite negativity.
+It’s a reverb-strewn instrumental that leads in to closing track ‘Wildflowers’, exploring the depths of her “grey and shriveled” heart.
+Even when she sings of her emotional fragility on Clean, Soccer Mommy’s skewed self perception is raw, honest and remarkably strong.
+Definitely invest in this record if you like confessional, beautifully modest indie music.

 Photo Credit: Shervin Lainez